hdevillers/go-fannot-documentation/docs/source/usage/build_refdb.rst

 .. important::
     The different options ``-w`` and ``-u`` have to be used according to the strategy chosen to find gene functions.
-More details are given in the next section: :ref:`Formating rules <Formating rules>`.
+More details are given in the next section: :ref:`Formatting rules <Formatting rules>`.

 A last option can be activated in a particular case: if the genes we want to annotate are possibly present in the retrieved dataset.
 This can occur, for example, if specific genes have been